Projects for Peace

 Projects selected will receive a $10,000 grant to advance their ideas for building peace.
 You may submit as an individual or as a group of GW students.
 You may also raise funding from other sources to advance the project.

-- Students must be enrolled at one of our participating partner institutions at the time of application and nomination;
+- Students must be enrolled in GW at the time of application and nomination;

 - U.S. or international students are eligible;